-Every fourth year The Elsass Foundation acknowledges a researcher, who is making a significant impact in the field of Cerebral Palsy
+Every second year The Elsass Foundation acknowledges a researcher, who is making a significant impact in the field of Cerebral Palsy

 The Elsass Foundation Research Prize recognizes researchers, who have made a particularly significant effort developing new methods or knowledge within the field of cerebral palsy (CP) including all aspects of human functions; somatic, cognitive, social and psychological conditions.